valkey-io/valkey-doc/docs/management/sentinel.md

 as a master may become a replica at some future point in time - and it will then need the proper `replica-priority` settings.

-A Redis instance can be configured with a special `replica-priority` of zero in order to be **never selected** by Sentinels as the new master.
+A Valkey instance can be configured with a special `replica-priority` of zero in order to be **never selected** by Sentinels as the new master.
 However a replica configured in this way will still be reconfigured by Sentinels in order to replicate with the new master after a failover, the